obscode/snpy/README.md

    The package also contains a number of stand-alone sub-packages that can be installed seperately.

-   You can find intructions for installing snpy in the INSTALL file.
+   You can find intructions for installing snpy in the INSTALL file and at the following website:

    http://csp.obs.carnegiescience.edu/data/snpy/installing_snoopy2

-   Documentation can be found the the doc/ directory under the source tree.
+   Documentation can be found the the docs/ directory under the source tree.
    But briefly, here is what SNOOPY can do:

       - Fit lightcurve templates to data.
 These templates were constructed from the Carnegie Supernova Project's low-z data set (as outlined in